Trent Basin Community Energy's Story

 Evaluation of these engagement mechanisms yielded a number of useful learning points for similar schemes.

-By understanding community energy consumption, energy schemes like Trent Basin can more effectively manage a smart local energy system and ensure that these systems are resilient and adaptable for future demands and constraints.
+By understanding community energy consumption, energy schemes like Trent Basin can more effectively manage a smart local energy system and ensure that these systems are resilient and adaptable to future demands and constraints.

 Battery usage (kWh of energy used to support the grid).